whatmakeart/whatmakeart.github.io/content/courses/programming-for-artists/2024-spring/01-introduction/01-01-computer-and-algorithmic-art-introduction.md

 ## Analog Algorithmic Art

 Sol LeWitt made a series of Wall Drawings with instructions.
-He talked about conceptual art being, "The idea is the machine that makes the art." [^1] The wall drawings are seperated from the artist, since once someone has the instructions, the algorithm, or the recipie, anyone can make them.
-Recipies, and instructions are not copyrightable in the United States, so anyone can make their own wall drawings, you just can't call them Sol LeWitt artworks.
+He talked about conceptual art being, "The idea is the machine that makes the art." [^1] The wall drawings are separated from the artist, since once someone has the instructions, the algorithm, or the recipe, anyone can make them.
+Recipes, and instructions are not copyrightable in the United States, so anyone can make their own wall drawings, you just can't call them Sol LeWitt artworks.

 The instructions for _Wall Drawing #797_ read, "The first drafter has a black marker and makes an irregular horizontal line near the top of the wall.
 Then the second drafter tries to copy it (without touching it) using a red marker.
 The third drafter does the same, using a yellow marker.
 The fourth drafter does the same using a blue marker.
 Then the second drafter followed by the third and fourth copies the last line drawn until the bottom of the wall is reached." [^massmoca-lewitt]